 - Inventory and assess the health risks of toxic air emissions.

-- Analyze and comment upon the air quality impact of new businesses and land developments projects.
+- Analyze and comment upon the air quality impact of new businesses and land development projects.

 - Administer a District burn permit program for open burning and minimize the effects of agricultural burning through the use of smoke management plans.